EO-College/cubes-and-clouds/README.md

 ### Exercises

-## Obsidian and Bookdown
+## Alternative Rendering of the Course
-Add obsidian file toplevel
+- Obsidian: Add obsidian file toplevel

-use bookdown or similar to have rendered version of markdown files in the repo as well
+- Bookdown: Use bookdown or similar to have rendered version of markdown files in the repo as well
+- LIAScript: Use the link to the .md files and copy them into [LIAscript](https://liascript.github.io/)

 ## License

 ## Authors and Acknowledgement

 ## Project Status
+The project is currently work in progress.